Last Updated: June 6, 2021

 Parking.
 Check on where your guests can park.
 Or other car-pooling options that you can suggest.

 Garbage.
 Prepare to have a lot of garbage.
-Dedicate space or classy and elegant disposal bins.
+Dedicate space or classy and elegant disposal bins, especially if you are using disposable utensils and plates.
 Or you can also hire help to get you organized with this.

 6. DIY Where and When you can

-Remember that even if you have done an amazing job planning a backyard wedding, you will still need help on the execution, to which we advise to hire staff to handle the rest on your wedding day.
+Remember that even if you have done an amazing job planning a backyard wedding, you will still need help on the execution, to which we advise hiring staff to handle the rest on your wedding day.

 7. Don’t Forget Pro Photos